mah115/WEEDOX40firmware/README.md

 ```
 - Precompiled binary file is in **WEEDOX40_firmware\.pio\build\stm32_vet6\firmware.bin**
 - To go back to the official firmware, load **Release/X40_V1.2.0_Community_to_Official.bin**
+- To use USB, use buad rate 115200
 - To use USB with Linux/Raspberry Pi, you need to replace the CH340 driver: https://github.com/mah115/WEEDO_X40_files/blob/main/CH34x_raspi_driver_installation.md

 ## Major differences from the official firmware: